nlfiedler/nlfiedler.github.io/_posts/2014-07-24-Building_Git_Solaris.md

 $ pfexec make install
 ```

+And that is about how far most posts with regards to Git on Solaris will get you.
+But we desire more.
+What do we want?
+Man pages!
+When do we want them?
+Now!
+Okay, let's get to it.

 ## With the Documentation

 To build Git's documentation from source, there is quite a bit of setup needed.
+To start with, let's get the numerous dependencies installed.

 ### AsciiDoc

 Retrieve the latest tarball for [AsciiDoc](http://sourceforge.net/projects/asciidoc/) and build using the usual command sequence.
+There is surprisingly little output for this one, but that is perfectly normal.

 ```
 $ ./configure